$O_k$ null test with multi-task Gaussian processes: cosmic curvature and data compatibility

-Cosmic curvature $\Omega_k$ is degenerate with the dark energy equation of state, so determining whether $\Omega_k=0$ is also crucial.
-The $Ok$ diagnostic, $\mathcal{O}_k(z)=E(z)D'(z)-1$, offers a model-independent test of spatial flatness \cite{Clarkson:2007pz,Cai:2015pia}, where $D'(z)=dD(z)/dz$ and $D(z)=H_0D_M(z)$.
-Applying this diagnostic typically requires SNe Ia to reconstruct $D(z)$, which reintroduces the zero-point calibration problem.
-To avoid that and exploit DESI BAO AP data, the $Ok$ diagnostic can be recast as $\mathcal{O}_k(z)=F_{AP}(z)D'_M(z)/D_M(z)-1$ \cite{Gao:2025ozb}.
-In this expression $r_d$ cancels in the ratio $D'_M/D_M$ constructed from DESI BAO data, so the null test of cosmic curvature depends only on the assumption of an Friedmann-Robertson-Walker metric or the cosmological principle.
+With nonzero cosmic curvature $\Omega_k$, the phantom crossing favored by DESI BAO data can be avoided,\ucite{Dinda:2025iaq,Chen:2025mlf} so determining whether $\Omega_k=0$ is also crucial.
+The $\mathcal{O}_k$ diagnostic,\ucite{Clarkson:2007pz, Zunckel:2008ti,Cai:2015pia, Gao:2025ozb} $\mathcal{O}_k(z)=E(z)D'(z)-1$,\ucite{Cai:2015pia} offers a model-independent test of spatial flatness, where $D'(z)=dD(z)/dz$ and $D(z)=H_0D_M(z)$.
+Applying this diagnostic typically uses SNe Ia to reconstruct $D(z)$, which reintroduces the zero-point calibration problem.
+To avoid that and exploit DESI BAO AP data, the $\mathcal{O}_k$ diagnostic can be recast as $\mathcal{O}_k(z)=F_{AP}(z)D'_M(z)/D_M(z)-1$.\ucite{Gao:2025ozb} In this expression, the dependence on the sound horizon $r_d$ cancels in the ratios $D'_M/D_M$ and $D_M/D_H$ constructed from DESI BAO data, so the null test of cosmic curvature depends only on the assumption of the cosmological principle.
+If $\mathcal{O}_k(z)=0$, then the model-independent implications are: 1) the cosmic curvature is zero, removing concerns about the degeneracy between $\Omega_k$ and $w$; 2) the data sets used to reconstruct $\mathcal{O}_k(z)=0$ are compatible.
 Moreover, one can reconstruct the ratio $D'_M/D_M$ from SNe Ia without suffering the zero-point calibration problem.
-Combining DESI BAO AP data with the ratio $D'_M/D_M$ derived from SNe Ia, therefore provides a model-independent test of compatibility between DESI BAO and SNe Ia data.
-A caveat is that DESI Data Release 2 (DR2) BAO measurements are reported either as $(D_M/r_d, D_H/r_d)$ with correlations or as $(F_{AP}, D_V/r_d)$ with correlations.
-The simple combination of $F_{AP}$ and $D'_M/D_M$ does not properly account for these correlations.
-A more consistent approach is to reconstruct $F_{AP}$ from $F_{AP}$ and $D_V/r_d$ and their correlations, and to use $F_{AP}$ together with $D'_V/D_V$ in the $Ok$ diagnostic so correlations are handled correctly.

-In this work we use DESI DR2 BAO AP data and SNe Ia to perform a null test of spatial flatness and test the consistency between data.
+Combining DESI BAO AP data with the ratio $D'_M/D_M$ derived from SNe Ia, therefore not only provides a null test of the cosmic curvature, but also a model-independent test of the compatibility between DESI BAO and SNe Ia data.

+Because DESI Data Release 2 (DR2) BAO measurements are reported either as $(D_M/r_d, D_H/r_d)$ with correlations or as $(F_{AP}, D_V/r_d)$ with correlations, the simple combination of $F_{AP}$ and $D'_M/D_M$, the reconstruction of $F_{AP}$ from DESI BAO AP data and the reconstruction of $D_M/r_d$ and $D_M'/r_d$ from the DESI BAO data $D_M/r_d$ by single-task GP (SGP) do not properly account for these correlations.
+A more consistent approach is to reconstruct $F_{AP}$ from $F_{AP}$ and $D_V/r_d$ joint data including their correlations using multi-task GP (MGP) method developed in the appendix, and to use $F_{AP}$ together with $D'_V/D_V$ in the $\mathcal{O}_k$ diagnostic so correlations are handled correctly.
+In this work we do this and use DESI DR2 BAO AP and SNe Ia data to perform a null test of spatial flatness and test the consistency between data.
-The DESI DR2 BAO data gives measurements on quantities $D_M(z)/r_d$, $D_H(z)/r_d$, and their correlations; or the AP parameter $F_{AP}$, the quantity $D_V/r_d$, and their correlations.
-The line-of-sight distance variable is defined as